jwplayer/networktest/README.rst

 .. code-block:: bash

-    pip install nettest
+    pip install networktest

 Blocking network requests
 =========================

-nettest provides a context manager NetworkBlocker that can be used to prevent tests or an application from making network requests.
+networktest provides a context manager NetworkBlocker that can be used to prevent tests or an application from making network requests.

 .. code-block:: python

     import urllib.request
-    from nettest import NetworkBlocker
+    from networktest import NetworkBlocker

     with NetworkBlocker():
         # A NetworkBlockException will be raised